wallacedevsantos/wallacedevsantos/README.md

 I'm a Fullstack programming student and I'm fulfilling my dream of being a programmer at 26 years old. :smile:

 I've always enjoyed solving problems and I love creating new things through programming.
-I am self-taught and passionate about technology. :smile
+I am self-taught and passionate about technology. :smile:

 ## My specialties: